-The first issue of the Journal du droit international for 2022 has just been released.
-It contains three articles and several case notes relating to private international law issues.
+The first issue of the Journal du droit international for 2023 was released.
+It contains one article and several case notes relating to private international law issues.

 The English abstract reads: